 Tasmania stamp duty

-Chapter 3: Can Stamp Duty fees be added to my loan?
+Can stamp duty fees be added to my loan?

-Now it’s time to figure out how you can pay for stamp duty.
+Now it’s time to figure out how to pay for stamp duty.

-Specifically, I’m going to share if stamp duty can be added to your loan and how it needs to be paid.
+Specifically, we will discuss if stamp duty can be added to your loan and how it needs to be paid.

 Can I borrow money from my loan to pay for stamp duty?